NorthernLight1/N.EntityFrameworkCore.Extensions/README.md

   //insert it into the ProductsUnderTen table dbcontext.Products.Where(x => x.Price < 10M).InsertFromQuery("ProductsUnderTen", o => new { o.Id, o.Price });
 ```
-  **UpdateFromQuery() - Updates records from the database using a LINQ query without loading data in the context**
+  **UpdateFromQuery() - Updates records from the database using a LINQ query without loading data into DbContext**
    ```
   var dbcontext = new MyDbContext();